Are Sports Tickets Tax Deductible? What Still Is

 While client entertainment is no longer deductible, expenses for employee events are a different story.
 The cost of a company holiday party or a summer picnic for your team is 100% deductible.
 Some business meals can also be fully deducted, such as those provided for the convenience of the employer on business premises or meals that are included as taxable compensation for an employee.
 Understanding the nuances between 50% and 100% deductible expenses is crucial for compliance and making the most of your available write-offs.

-Finding Industry-Specific Deductions
+Look for These Industry-Specific Deductions

 The entertainment industry has a host of unique expenses that may be deductible.
 This can include everything from costumes and stage makeup to union dues and subscriptions to trade publications.
 You might also be able to deduct the cost of tickets to films or shows if you can prove it’s for research directly related to your work.
 Because these deductions can be specific, it’s important to know what applies to you.
 Getting it right helps you keep more of your earnings and reduces the risk of facing an IRS inquiry or needing audit representation down the line.

-Smart Tax Planning Strategies
+Plan Ahead: Smart Tax Strategies for Your Business

 Being proactive with your finances is the best way to handle your tax obligations without the stress.
 Instead of scrambling when the tax deadline looms, a year-round strategy helps you make informed decisions that can lower your tax bill and keep your business financially healthy.
 This means looking beyond just recording expenses and thinking about the timing of your income and deductions, understanding when to call in an expert, and knowing which common errors to sidestep.
 A smart approach to taxes isn’t about finding loopholes; it’s about understanding the rules and making them work for you throughout the year.